mangodairy/mytest/_Kubernetes/KubernetesPart3.md

 {: style="text-align: justify;"}

 ### The Kubernetes Networking Model
-Kubernetes doesn't have its own networking model it uses third party implementation however, Kubernetes imposes the following fundamental requirements on any networking implementation (barring any intentional network segmentation policies):
+Kubernetes doesn't have its own networking model.
+It uses third party implementation.
+However, Kubernetes imposes the following fundamental requirements on any networking implementation (barring any intentional network segmentation policies):
 * Pods on a node can communicate with all pods on all nodes without NAT
 * Agents on a node (e.g. system daemons, kubelet) can communicate with all pods on that node {: style="text-align: justify;"}